artemshchirov/travel/README.md

 ## Project Description

-It is a web page describing various stops along the way of a bike trip from Portland, ME to Portland, OR.
+It is a web page describing various stops along the way of a bike trip from Portland, ME to Portland, OR, etc.

 ## Technologies and Techniques Used